orje/LEDviaApp/README.md

 ### 2  Control of a LED stripe
 But first I had to learn how to program the WS2812B 5050 RGB stripe with the WS2811 Controller.
 I found the libraries from Adafruit https://github.com/adafruit/Adafruit_NeoPixel and the alternative FastLED https://github.com/FastLED/FastLED which is mentioned in the Internet to be faster.
 Both libraries come with very nice examples.
 But I ended up with the small library of Nick Gammon https://github.com/nickgammon/NeoPixels_SPI , because it is lightweight and shows me the "bare metal" way to control the stripe so that I could integrate it in my sketch.
-My intention was to get smaller code.
 ### 3  Starting with the Bluetooth module for the Arduino
 The next step was to get the communication between my handy and the Arduino with the Bluetooth module HC-06 to run.
 For that purpose I found very helpful information from Martyn Currey http://www.martyncurrey.com/arduino-and-hc-06-zs-040/ .
 ### 4  Programming of the handy app